 What You Need to Know About Depression Medication

-Do antidepressants cure a chemical imbalance in the brain?
+Is depression really caused by a chemical imbalance in the brain?

 You’ve seen it in television ads, read it in newspaper articles, maybe even heard it from your doctor: depression is caused by a chemical imbalance in the brain that medication can correct.
 The truth is that there is very little—if any—research to support this theory.
 It’s a triumph of pharmaceutical marketing over science.